esm-tools/esm_tools/docs/yaml.rst

 `esm_parser`.
 The following :ref:`yaml:Extended Syntax` subsection lists the extended `ESM-Tools` syntax for `YAML` files including calendar and math operations (see :ref:`yaml:Math and Calendar Operations`).
-The :ref:`yaml:YAML Elements` subsection list the `YAML` elements needed for configuration files and runscripts.
+The :ref:`yaml:YAML Elements` subsection lists the `YAML` elements needed for configuration files and runscripts.

 Extended Syntax